RebecaApostu/covidsite/content/posts/2020-09-15-Timeline/index.md

 ---
 **WORK IN PROGRESS**

-*This article explains the process of creating the timeline analysis as part of the MSc.
-Thesis: Travel Disruption during COVID-19: An exploratory data analysis on the effects of COVID-19 on Airbnb bookings in Copenhagen.*
+*This article explains the process of creating the timeline analysis and extracting subsequent findings, as part of the MSc.
+Thesis: Travel Disruption during COVID-19: An exploratory data analysis on Airbnb in Copenhagen.*

 The above timeline sets to explore the COVID-19 timeframe at a granular level, from the perspective of international news stories related to the event, and the potential effect on cancellations of Airbnb bookings in Copenhagen.